NAMTeam/namteam.github.io/content/docs/feature-guides/high-speed-rail/index.md

 ## A Note Regarding Automata

 As the High Speed Rail Project's override networks are Monorail-based, Monorail automata will appear on HSR tracks by default.
 If one wishes to change the appearance of the HSR trains, are several third-party HSRP automata skins available (which probably look nice on your Monorail tracks as well).
-One such set is the [VDK Train Mods Vol 7](http://sc4devotion.com/csxlex/lex_filedesc.php?lotGET=2975) package by NAM Team member **vester**.
+One such set is the [VDK Train Mods Vol 7 and Vol 15](https://www.sc4evermore.com/index.php/downloads/download/41-automata-mods/309-sc4d-lex-legacy-bsc-vdk-train-mods-vol07-and-vol15-high-speed-rail-trains) package by NAM Team member **vester**.

 ## Bridges